 www.gov.uk/government/publications/esfa-privacy-notice

-Fees & Payment
+Fees and Payment

 Accreditation / Exam Costs

 All fees are correct at the time of going to press.
 The cost of examination, registration and administration are generally included in the course fees.
 However, there are some exceptions: please read the description of your course carefully – this will tell you whether there are any additional costs to pay.
 All examination, accreditation and administration fees are non-refundable as they are passed on to external awarding bodies.
 Awarding bodies do not allow exams with fixed dates to be transferred to other exam dates.
 Therefore the associated fees are also not transferable.
-In this case a new entry must be made and paid for by the student.
+In this case a new entry must be made and paid for by the learner.

 Exam Courses